CI-TRACS/Scientific_Workflows_and_Gateways/README.md

-# Scientific Workflows & Gateways
+# Scientific Workflows and Gateways